Skip to content

 • Data generation

-• Matrix/frame dimensions
+• Matrix/frame meta data

 • Elementwise unary